 About the Library

 The Black Earth Public Library, built in 1990, accounts for about 2,600 square feet in the Municipal Building on Mills Street.
 The library offers the community approximately 21,000 current Books, Magazines, Books on CD, Digital Audio Players, DVDs and Blu Ray DVDs and CDs, with access to the Wisconsin Digital Library also.

 An interlibrary loan system allows Black Earth library users to also borrow materials not available locally from libraries in the South Central Library System and even from libraries anywhere in the United States.

 Many digital resources are also offered through the library, such a wide range of e-books and e-audio books, Transparent Language (instruction in over 100 languages), Chilton's auto repair manuals, A-toZdatabases (a comprehensive search tool, of American businesses, "white pages" directory and even current job postings) and also Ancestry, for genealogical research.
-Online tutoring is also available, during the school year, through a subscription to the Live Homework Help service, for K-12 Wisconsin Heights students.
+New in 2020, Hoopla and Kanopy were added for streaming audio and video resources.

 The library also offers hundreds of opportunities for children and adults to participate in library programs which are both educational and entertaining.
 Please see our calendar for current events.

-The library employs six staff members and is governed by a five-member Library Board and is a department of the Village of Black Earth.
+The library employs nine staff members, is governed by a five-member Library Board and is a department of the Village of Black Earth.